 However, no formal action was taken on the later efforts and the original program adopted by the County falls short of being a meaningful program for the preservation and protection of historic resources.
-With this Comprehensive Plan, the County has adopted new policies and strategies to strengthen its program.
+As part of the 2015/2016 Comprehensive Plan update process, the County has adopted new policies and strategies to strengthen its program.